Akalanka47000/bashaway-questions-2023/medium/cluttered/QUESTION.md

 ## Constraints

-- The script should be purely written in bash within the **execute.sh** file without using any other programming language
+- The script should be purely written in bash within the **execute.sh** file

 ## Output / Evaluation Criteria